 The Abstract Sculpture, a split dodecahedron mounted on a reflecting pool, represents the immigrant experience.
 Annually, the two halves will be reconfigured symbolic of all who pulled away from their country of origin and came to the Massachusetts shores, establishing themselves in new and different ways.
 The water of the Reflecting Pool wash over its sides and re-emerge as a single jet of water at the center of the Labyrinth, representing hope and rebirth.
 The Sculpture is dedicated to lives lost during the Armenian Genocide of 1915-1923 and all genocides that have followed.

-Annually in late March, the Abstract Sculpture, a split dodecahedron, at Armenian Heritage Park on the Greenway is reconfigured in celebration of the immigrant experience.
+Annually in late March, the Abstract Sculpture at Armenian Heritage Park on the Greenway is reconfigured in celebration of the immigrant experience.

 The annual reconfiguration commemorates all who were pulled away from their country of origin and came to these Massachusetts shores reconfiguring their lives in new and different ways, contributing to the richness of the American life and culture.